stride3d/stride-docs/en/manual/graphics/effects-and-shaders/shading-language/index.md

 - **modularity** to provide a set modular shaders each focusing on a single rendering technique, more easily manageable
 - **reusability** to maximize code reuse between shaders

-Stride Shading Language (XSL) is automatically transformed to an existing shading language (HLSL, GLSL, GLSL ES).
+Stride Shading Language (SDSL) is automatically transformed to an existing shading language (HLSL, GLSL, GLSL ES).

 ## In this section